DallanQ/lost_ruins_of_arnak/Manual.md

 The card row is divided into two parts by the moon staff:

-> Image of a board with the artifact deck at the upper left, the item deck at the upper left, the moon staff in the middle indicating the current round, an artifact card in the lewer left with the cost to buy an artifact at the bottom of the artifact, and item cards along the bottom with points at the end of the game in purple in the bottom right corner of each card, and the cost to buy in the bottom left corner of each card.
+> Image of a board with the artifact deck at the upper left, the item deck at the upper left, the moon staff in the middle indicating the current round, an artifact card in the lower left with the cost to buy an artifact at the bottom of the artifact, and item cards along the bottom with points at the end of the game in purple in the bottom right corner of each card, and the cost to buy in the bottom left corner of each card.

 **Artifacts are on the left; items are on the right.** Each round, the moon staff moves one space to the right, so each round has more artifacts and fewer items.
 As the expeditions explore deeper and deeper into the heart of the island, they discover more artifacts, while diminishing the support they can get from the mainland.